Commands

 - With

-ctx drop domain my-domain: removes.ctxlayer/my-domain/(after confirmation) - Without a name: prompts you to select a domain from the list of domains currently imported into the project
+ctx drop domain --domain my-domain --yes: removes.ctxlayer/my-domain/without prompting - Without a name: prompts you to select a domain from the list of domains currently imported into the project

 ctx delete task